andreatagarelli/ML_GNN/README.md

 # Source code of *"Graph convolutional and attention models for entity classification in multilayer networks"*

 >The aim of this work is to generalize GNNs approaches by proposing a GNN framework for representation learning and semi-supervised classification in  multilayer networks with attributed entities, and arbitrary number of layers and intra-layer and inter-layer connections between nodes.
-We instantiated  our framework with two new formulations of [GAT](https://arxiv.org/abs/1710.10903) and [GCN](https://arxiv.org/abs/1609.02907) models, namely **ML-GCN** and **ML-GAT**, specifically devised for  general, attributed multilayer networks.
+We instantiated  our framework with two new formulations of GAT and GCN models, namely **ML-GCN** and **ML-GAT**, specifically designed for  arbitrary, attributed multilayer networks.

 ```
 Zangari, L., Interdonato, R., Calió, A., Tagarelli, A.